Policy learning "without" overlap: Pessimism and generalized empirical Bernstein's inequality: Background

 \subsection{Related work}

-\paragraph{Policy learning with a policy class.} This work adds to the literature of policy learning, where existing works have primarily focused on i.i.d.~data collected by a fixed behavior policy that is known~\citep{zhang2012estimating,zhao2012estimating,swaminathan2015batch,zhou2017residual,kitagawa2018should}, or unknown but estimable~\citep{zhao2015doubly,athey2021policy,zhou2022offline,kallus2018balanced}.
+\textit{Policy learning with a policy class.} This work adds to the literature of policy learning, where existing works have primarily focused on i.i.d.~data collected by a fixed behavior policy that is known~\citep{zhang2012estimating,zhao2012estimating,swaminathan2015batch,zhou2017residual,kitagawa2018should}, or unknown but estimable~\citep{zhao2015doubly,athey2021policy,zhou2022offline,kallus2018balanced}.
 These works all assume a uniform overlap condition, i.e., the propensity for all actions in the behavior policy is uniformly lower bounded by a constant.
 The overlap assumption is standard in causal inference for estimating average treatment effects~\citep{imbens2015causal}, and is essential for unknown behavior policy due to the necessity of controlling the error in its estimation~\citep{athey2021policy,zhou2022offline}.
 However, we show that when the behavior policy is known, the uniform overlap assumption is not necessary for efficient policy learning; our approach is based on an algorithmic change to the standard greedy approach in this literature.
 Recently, there has been an increasing interest in policy learning from adaptively collected data~\citep{zhan2021policy,bibaut2021risk}.
 This setting is more challenging because the observations are no longer i.i.d., and further, adaptively collected data often have diminishing propensities of certain arms, which causes huge variance in the IPW-type estimators and translates to slow rates for the learning performance.
 To tackle these challenges, existing works assume the propensities for \emph{all} actions are deterministically lower bounded over time; as we introduced, this may be unrealistic for some commonly adopted algorithms.
 In contrast to the existing literature, we introduce a novel algorithm to policy learning and show that the overlap of the \emph{optimal} policy is sufficient for efficient policy learning.
-Our results improve the learning performance and broaden the scenarios where efficient policy learning is feasible in both settings.
+Our results improve the learning performance and broaden the scenarios where efficient policy learning is feasible in both settings. \\[-1ex]